DallOner/Phaser-CE-Boilerplate/README.md

 > Notice: This repository continues updating the Phaser CE library as it comes out or as I find out about a new version.
-The future of this boilerplate is uncertain since we do not know the future success / failure of Phaser 3.
-At the moment for personal use I continue with this and recommending the use of the CE version.
-Version 3 is solid but very green in terms of Docs, tutorials and interested in the subject (At the time I write this) It is also advisable to try it and each one will draw their own conclusions.
+I highly recommend to newcomers, please use Phaser 3, there are currently endless good tutorials and documentation for the version 3.
+If you want to try the new way of working with phaser, take the first step!

 <div align="center"><img src="https://github.com/DallOner/Phaser-Boilerplate/blob/master/assets/img/boilerplate-logo.png"></div>

 ## Description
 Game Development Tool to create awesome Html5 games using [Phaser CE (Community Edition)](https://github.com/photonstorm/phaser-ce) Framework.
-Useful tool for those newbies to the world of Phaser.
+Useful tool for those newbies or Pros in the world of Phaser.
 Speed up your work with a simple download!

 "An easy to install set of skeleton classes to speed-up development start time." - [Richard Darvey](https://twitter.com/photonstorm)

 ## Features:
-- Phaser 2.15.1. (minified).
+- Phaser 2.18.0. (full & minified).
 - Some plugins for better performance.
 - Develop in State mode: StateManager, Boot, Load & Menu.
 - Load Assets: Boilerplate Logo.